 Can bones be fed to your pet?

 Can dogs eat bones?

 Dogs and their bones are a match made in heaven.
-The natural pair have a long associated history however there’s still a lot of confusion about whether feeding bones is necessary, why it matters and whether it’s safe – so we’re here to help.
+The natural pair have a long associated history however there’s still a lot of confusion about whether feeding bones is necessary, why it matters and whether it’s safe – so we’re here to help you choose the right bone for your dog.

+Can bones be fed to your pet?